Sombody101/ChameleonTerminal/README.md

 # Gecko

-A command line tool that makes it easier to color text, with great speed!
+A command line tool that makes it easier to style text, with great speed!

 ## Table of Contents
 1. [Using Gecko](#using-gecko)